 At Davis Wright Tremaine we seek to build and sustain a culture of inclusion and respect.
 This is not only the right thing to do; it is also good for business.
 By paying attention to our firm’s core values of collegiality, mutual respect, teamwork and commitment to service, we strengthen our commitment to ourselves and each other.
 This allows us to continue to attract and retain the best and the brightest talent across a spectrum of diverse backgrounds and interests.
 It makes this firm a better place to work and help us better serve our clients.

 DWT has received a number of awards for its diversity efforts.
-DWT was ranked among the Top 100 firms nationally in American Lawyer’s annual Diversity Scorecard in 2012 and 2011, which surveys firms on their percentage of minority attorneys and partners.
+DWT is regularly ranked among the Top 100 firms nationally in American Lawyer’s annual Diversity Scorecard, which surveys firms on their percentage of minority attorneys and partners.

 Human Rights Campaign Foundation’s "Best Places to Work for LGBT Equality" Recognition